bekk/funksjonell-frontend/day2/README.md

 ];
 ```

-* change the `actorList` to the `actorsWithOscars` list and do the necessary changes to show the name and number of Oscars for each actor.
+* Change the `actorList` to the `actorsWithOscars` list and do the necessary changes to show the name and number of Oscars for each actor.
 [Solution](http://jsbin.com/sojejoz/24/edit?js,output)

 ```javascript
 const actorsWithOscars = [